damianhakert/damianhakert.github.io/source/handbook/ux/index.html.md

 ### Researcher

-Issues should be tagged with 'UX Research' if there may be an opportunity for research.
+Research requests can be raised in one of two ways:

+**Within the CE or EE GitLab project:** tag an issue with 'UX Research - Backlog'

+**Within the UX Research project:** raise a new issue using the research template.
+Add the label 'Backlog' to the issue.

-1. Work with the UX team to determine the question to research.
+1. Work with the UX team to determine what should be researched.
-2. Create a meta issue which provides a high level summary of the research to be undertaken.
-Ensure that it is generic enough in scope, so it doesn’t influence user behaviour.
+2. Create a meta issue within the UX Research project which provides a high level summary of the research to be undertaken.
+The issue should be marked as 'confidential' until the research is completed so it doesn't influence user behaviour.
-3. Detail research plan in Google Docs.
-The doc should include the question to be researched, the hypothesis, what the impact will be based on how the question is answered, and what research method(s) will be used.
-List related issues.
+3. Label the meta issue with the area of GitLab you are testing (for example, Navigation) and the status of the issue (In progress).
+If the research relates to an issue within the GitLab CE or EE project, ensure it is updated with the label of 'UX Research - In progress'.
+4. Conduct the research.
-4. Add the link to the research plan in the meta issue.
+5. Document the findings and recommendations with the meta issue.
-5. Tag the meta issue with 'UX Research' and assign it to yourself.
-If the research is for a release, ensure that the release label is also added.
+6. Unmark the meta issue as 'confidential' and update the status of the issue to 'Done'.
+If the research relates to an issue within the GitLab CE or EE project, ensure the 'UX Research - In progress' label is removed and add the label of 'UX Research - Done'.
-6. Conduct the research.
-7. Document the findings and recommendations in a Google Doc.
-8. Add the link to the findings and recommendations document in the meta issue.
-9. Ensure you update any issues which the research relates to, so the UX Designer is aware that the research has been completed.
-10. Remove the ‘UX Research’ label from the issues your research addresses.
-For the meta issue, if further UX research work is required, then the ‘UX Research’ label should remain.
-If no further research is needed, the meta issue can be closed.
-11. For any new pain points which are uncovered during the research phase, create a new issue per pain point which describes the problem and link it to the meta issue.
-12. Tag any new issues with the ‘UX’ label.
+7. Within the meta issue, discuss with UX designers and product owners which findings should be turned into issues within the GitLab CE or EE project.
+8. Create the agreed, new issues within the GitLab CE or EE project.
+Link the issues back to the meta issue within the UX Research project.
+Tag the new issues with 'UX'.
+9. Close the meta issue within the UX Research project.

 *Also see the [basics of GitLab development in the developer onboarding](https://about.gitlab.com/handbook/developer-onboarding/#basics-of-gitlab-development).*